DataBassGit/AgentForge/docs/Modules/Modules.md

-Absolutely, here's a draft for the `Modules.md` file that provides an overview of modules within your AgentForge system:

----

-# Modules Overview
+# Modules

-## Introduction to Modules
+## Overview

-In the AgentForge framework, modules represent a sophisticated orchestration layer that sits above individual agents.
+In the **AgentForge** framework, **Modules** represent a sophisticated orchestration layer that sits above individual agents.
 While agents are the executors of specific tasks, modules are the conductors, coordinating various agents to manage information flow and decision-making processes.
 This higher level of orchestration ensures that diverse agents work in harmony to achieve complex, overarching objectives.

 ### The Role of Modules